Winfield (cigarette): Fake cigarettes containing more tobacco

 In 2011, it was reported that various fake Winfield cigarettes were smuggled into Australia and sold onto the black market.

 Independent tests were carried out on a pack of Winfield Blues from both a real version and an illegal copy made in Asia and smuggled into Australia to be sold on the black market.
 The real Winfield Blues weighed 0.58g, whereas the fakes weighed 0.66g.
 The real ones lost 87 percent of their weight when smoked, while the fakes lost only 84 percent.
 The tests - performed by chemist firm Sharp and Howells and commissioned by The Daily Telegraph - appear to discredit claims that fake cigarettes are significantly different or more dangerous than the real product.
 "The fake Winfield Blues come up higher."
 Sharp and Howells laboratory manager John Franceschini said.
 "The genuine Winfield Blues and the fake Intershop ones were quite similar."

 A spokesman for British American Tobacco Australia, the maker of Winfield, said the tests were not exhaustive enough to determine true quality, although he acknowledged there was no such thing as a safe cigarette.
 "At the end of the day, smoking is harmful regardless of whether it's legal or illegal." the BATA spokesman said.
 "The issue with illegal tobacco is that 100 percent of the profits go to the pockets of criminals while 70 percent of the legal product sale goes to taxpayers through tobacco excise and tax."

 Winfield products

 The table below is a summary of the complete Winfield product line in Australia.
 Whilst different descriptors may be used, the red and blue varieties are typically always available in all markets where Winfield is sold.
-Furthermore, in some markets, Winfield appears in a standard pack size of 30 or 20, whereas 25 is the standard in Australia.
-Winfield is available in packs of 20, 25, and 30 in Australia.
+Furthermore, in some markets, Winfield appears in a standard pack size of 30 or 20, whereas 25 used to be the standard in Australia.
+Winfield's were available in packs of 20, 25, and 30 in Australia.
+As of April 1, 2024, laws made in Australia enforced that cigarette packets are only allowed to be sold in sizes of 20; therefore, it is the only size Winfield's are now available in.